sasindudilshanranwadana/prophecyproperty/README.md

 # **ProphecyProperty: AI-Powered Housing Market Insights and Predictions**

 ---

 ## **Overview**

 ProphecyProperty is an AI-driven web application designed to provide users with actionable insights into Melbourne’s housing market.
 This application leverages machine learning models to offer real-time price estimations, market trend predictions, and nearby property recommendations.
 The platform is developed to serve real estate stakeholders by providing data-driven insights for better decision-making.

-##**Core Features**
+## **Core Features**

-Real-Time Price Estimation: Estimates the property price range based on user inputs like location, bedroom count, and bathroom count.
+- **Real-Time Price Estimation**: Estimates the property price range based on user inputs like location, bedroom count, and bathroom count.
-Market Trend Prediction: Uses a linear regression model to forecast property price trends over the next 12 months.
+- **Market Trend Prediction**: Uses a linear regression model to forecast property price trends over the next 12 months.
-Nearby Property Recommendations: Recommends nearby properties within a specified radius based on user preferences.
+- **Nearby Property Recommendations**: Recommends nearby properties within a specified radius based on user preferences.
-Data Visualization: Interactive charts and maps provide a user-friendly interface to explore property values, trends, and nearby recommendations.
+- **Data Visualization**: Interactive charts and maps provide a user-friendly interface to explore property values, trends, and nearby recommendations.

 ---

 ## **Technologies Used**

-1.Frontend: React.js, Redux for state management
+1. **Frontend**: React.js, Redux for state management
-2.Backend: FastAPI
+2. **Backend**: FastAPI
-3.Database: Google Firebase Firestore for secure and scalable data storage 4.AI Models:
+3. **Database**: Google Firebase Firestore for secure and scalable data storage
+4. **AI Models**:
-**Model 1** - Nearby Property Recommendations: Uses geolocation data to recommend nearby properties within a specified radius, assisting users in exploring options close to a selected address.
+   - **Model 1** - Nearby Property Recommendations: Uses geolocation data to recommend nearby properties within a specified radius, assisting users in exploring options close to a selected address.
-**Model 2** - Market Trend Prediction: A linear regression model that forecasts property price trends over the next 12 months, enabling users to visualize potential market shifts.
+   - **Model 2** - Market Trend Prediction: A linear regression model that forecasts property price trends over the next 12 months, enabling users to visualize potential market shifts.
-**Model 3** - Property Price Estimation: Powered by a Random Forest Regression model, this estimator provides a price range (minimum, average, maximum) based on property characteristics like location, bedroom, and bathroom count.
+   - **Model 3** - Property Price Estimation: Powered by a Random Forest Regression model, this estimator provides a price range (minimum, average, maximum) based on property characteristics like location, bedroom, and bathroom count.
-5.Deployment: Firebase for authentication and FastAPI for serving the AI models
+5. **Deployment**: Firebase for authentication and FastAPI for serving the AI models

 ---